gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 ![image](accessioning-11.jpg)

-#### Known bugs
+#### Known issues
 Here are problems that occasionally occur with the generated PDF file.

 1. An image sometimes appears with a black background.
 This occurs only with some, but not all images that are contained in a PDF that have transparency such as a PNG image.
-1. The image for a TIF file sometimes appears so faded as to be almost white.
-A solution is to duplicate the images using [Irfanview](#irfanview) to create new TIF files that don't have this problem.
-Do this by converting from TIF to TIF without resizing.
+There is no known workaround.
+1. The image for a TIFF file will be white or almost white.
+This occurs if the scan was done using 16-bit Grayscale instead of the recommended 8-bit Grayscale.
+You can fix the file without rescanning it in one of these two ways:
+    -   Open the file in [Irfanview](#irfanview) and then save it as a new TIFF file.
+This will change the the file to use 8 bits per pixel instead of 16 bits per pixel.
+    -   Open the file in Photoshop, change the Image > Mode to be 8 Bits/Channel instead of 16 Bits/Channel, and save the file.

 ### AvantS3
 AvantS3 is the [plugin](/plugins/avants3) that allows Amazon AWS S3 to be integrated with the Digital Archive.